Don't Let Tax Time Get You Down! We have resources to help!

 Have your heard about our online family child care toolkit?
 Learning resources, business templates, discounts on frequently purchased products and more!

-In response to the COVID-19 public health pandemic, Congress passed several bills in 2020 to provide business relief, particularly for small business owners such as family child care providers.
-One program that is available for FCC providers is the Paycheck Protection Program (referred to as the PPP).
-This is a “forgivable loan” – in other words, a grant – if the use of the loan complies with eligible spending for the money.
+In response to the COVID-19 public health pandemic, Congress passed several bills in 2020 and 2021 to provide business relief, particularly for small business owners such as family child care providers.

 COVID-19 Economic Injury Disaster Loans.
 The U.S. Small Business Administration offers low interest loans to small businesses, including family child care providers.
 Unlike the PPP program, the Economic Injury Disaster Loans (referred to as EIDL) are not forgivable.
 The interest rate for family child care homes is 3.7%.
 Payments are deferred for one year (although interest accrues).
 The loan is for 30 years, but can be paid back sooner if the borrower chooses to do so.